Make Pillow Covers DIY

 5 Topstitch the perimeter of the pillow to create the flange.
 Most flanges on pillows look best between 1/2 – 3 inches deep.
 I made a 1/2 inch flange.

-6 You are almost done!
-It’s time to gently insert and stuff your down-filled or poly-filled pillow into your swanky new pillow covers.
+6 It’s time to gently insert and stuff your down-filled or poly-filled pillow into your swanky new pillow covers.

 You’ll need to adjust the corners of the inner pillow cushion so it fills the form nicely.
 Give it vertical and horizontal karate chops from both sides and you are good to go!

 I hope you enjoy this easy DIY pillow project!

 Let me know if you make your own or if you have any questions, in the comment box below.
 Certainly, I’m always happy to help!
 You can also ask me a question or send me a note HERE.

 START HERE blog home

 Some text contains affiliate links.
 See the shop page for more information.